Switzerland Trips Logo

 How to Get There

-From Interlaken Ost
+From Interlaken Ost (Classic Route)

 The most common starting point.
-Trains run regularly and the journey takes approximately 2 hours each way.
-The route goes via Wilderswil → Zweilütschinen → Lauterbrunnen or Grindelwald → Kleine Scheidegg → Jungfraujoch.
-At Kleine Scheidegg (2,061 m) you transfer to the Jungfrau Railway for the final and most dramatic section — a steep tunnel through the Eiger, with brief stops at the window stations of Eigergletscher and Eismeer offering glimpses into the glacier from inside the mountain.
+Trains depart regularly and the journey takes approximately 2 hours each way.
+The route goes: Interlaken OstGrindelwald or Lauterbrunnen → Kleine Scheidegg → Jungfraujoch.
+At Kleine Scheidegg (2,061 m) you transfer to the Jungfrau Railway for the final ascent — a steep tunnel through the Eiger, with the famous stops at Eigergletscher and Eismeer on the way.

 Via Grindelwald Terminal (Eiger Express)